bearmentor-community/template/README.md

   - (Later) Powered by Cypress, Jest, Sinon, React Testing Library, and `supertest`/`supertest-fetch`
 - Reliable secure server hosting and configuration, with HTTPS
   - Powered by Netlify, Google Cloud Platform, Nginx, Let's Encrypt, Cloudflare, and Uniregistry
-- Intuitive CI/CD tools
+- Intuitive CI/CD tools to manage deployment process
   - Powered by Netlify CI and Circle CI
-- (Later) Pagination on both web and API
+- (Later) Pagination and indexing on client and server side
 - (Later) Dedicated administrator dashboard for data management and visualization
   - Powered by D3.js
 - (Later) Periodic dependency cleaning and vulnerability monitoring by Greenkeeper and Snyk